lisp-mirror/ballish/MANUAL.md

 `--folder` *FOLDER*, `-f` *FOLDER*
 :   Add a folder to the index.

+`--delete` *FOLDER*, `-d` *FOLDER*
+:   Delete a folder from the index.
+Does not delete the files' contents from the index, use `--purge`.

+`--purge`, `-p`
+:   Purge the whole index.
+Queries will all return empty results, until new files are indexed.

 `--count`, `-c`
 :   Print the number of results.
 Can accept `--query` and `--tags` as well.